orosiferenc3/Flutter_Firebase_Storage_connection/README.md

 # Flutter and Firebase Storage connection

-In this project I show you how to **get images** from Firebase Storage.
+In this project I show you how to **get images** from Firebase Storage. **If you want to use this code you have to make your own Firebase project and you should copy your google-services.json to android/app folder.**

 The picture always got downloaded when you open the application.